libretro/docs/docs/guides/arcade-getting-started.md

 In general, you will only get good results with a full collection of arcade romsets.
 Downloading individual arcade romset zip files is unlikely to work well because individual romsets are often not tagged with what MAME version they are built for.
 Also, individual romset downloads may not include required "Parent" romsets or required audio sample files.

-**Full Non-Merged ROM sets are widely available and are the simplest romset format to get started with.**
+!!! tip Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset zip contains all necessary files for one game.**

 | Emulator | Required ROM Version |
 | :---: | :---: |